 If you’ve ever worked in an office setting, there’s a strong chance you have found yourself under the thumb of a micromanager in some way, shape, or form.
 Micromanagers are the ones constantly over your shoulder, fact checking each deliverable you have and correcting every move you make.
 They aren’t great at giving instructions and collecting projects when due.
 Instead, they forcefully hold your hand and ensure things are done the exact way they would do them the entire time.
 My most recent experience with micromanaging has been my absolute worst by far.

 As I mentioned in an earlier post, I recently was promoted at my job.
 With that promotion came a new team.
 With that new team came a new manager.
 The only way to describe this woman is “hard”.
-She is a terrible chain smoker, has seared off short, thin blonde hair, and has burnt orange leather-like skin.
+She is a terrible chain smoker, has seared off short, thin blonde hair.
 While she means well on occasion, her aggressive demeanor is too much to handle.

 For the time being, I still have to deal with Linda jumping in correcting me, giving me the wrong information to send out, then realizing she shouldn’t have jumped in to correct me and making me retract what she asked me to send out.
 I still have to deal with receiving the fully written emails to send to the client, and having to explain to her my decision making process for every step.
 I can only hope that one day she begins to trust me as a coworker and sees the value in my own independent thinking.
 However, if that day never comes, I hope to pass right through the middle management role that she’s in and eventually get to micromanage her, truly continuing the circle of life that makes up what we call the “corporate world“.